 \section{Related Work}

 Medical image denoising approaches can be grouped into two subcategories: model-based and learning-based methods.
-In the model-based approach, optimization of Eq.~\ref{eq:denoising1} with respect to the likelihood term only is typically ill-posed, so needs one or more regularization terms alongside the data fidelity term to find and stabilize the denoised outputs.
-Thus far, a wide range of model-based techniques have been developed, ranging from total variation (TV) regularizers~\cite{getreuer2012rudin,zhang2016statistical,sidky2008image} to non-local self-similarity regularizers~\cite{mairal2009non,dabov2007image,maggioni2012nonlocal,kong2017new,gal2009denoising,manjon2010adaptive,chen2019denoising}.
+In the model-based approach, the optimization of Eq.\ref{eq:denoising1} solely based on the likelihood term is typically ill-posed.
+To address this issue and stabilize the denoised outputs, one or more regularization terms are incorporated alongside the data fidelity term.
+As a result, a diverse range of model-based techniques has been developed, encompassing total variation (TV) regularizers\cite{getreuer2012rudin, zhang2016statistical,sidky2008image} and non-local self-similarity regularizers~\cite{mairal2009non, maggioni2012nonlocal,kong2017new,chen2019denoising}, among others.
 TV-based regularization terms can successfully recover piecewise constant images but cause several artifacts to complex images with rich edges and textures.
-Since natural images tend to contain repetitive edge and textural information, combination of non-local self-similarity~\cite{mairal2009non,dabov2007image,maggioni2012nonlocal,kong2017new} with the sparse representation~\cite{papyan2017convolutional} and low-rank approximation~\cite{cai2014cine} lead to significant improvements over their local counterparts.
-The regularization terms play an important role in the quality of resultant denoised images.
+Since images tend to contain repetitive edge and textural information, a combination of non-local self-similarity~\cite{mairal2009non,maggioni2012nonlocal,kong2017new} with the sparse representation~\cite{papyan2017convolutional} and low-rank approximation~\cite{cai2014cine} lead to significant improvements over their local counterparts.
 Despite the acceptable performance of the model-based methods in image denoising, there are still several drawbacks with these techniques.
-Requiring a specific model for a single denoising task, lack of generalizability to various types of data, or the need for manually or semi-automatically tuning parameters are the challenging that is still required to be addressed.
-Moreover, the non-local self-similarity-based methods iteratively optimize Eq.~\ref{eq:denoising2} so their convergence often needs considerable time.
+Requiring a specific model for a single denoising task, lack of generalizability to various types of data, or the need for manually or semi-automatically tuning parameters are the challenges that are still required to be addressed.
+Moreover, the non-local self-similarity-based methods iteratively optimize Eq.~\ref{eq:denoising2} resulting in slow convergence.